Talking with Children & Adults With ASD About the D.C. Riots

 Monitor input and access:

-It is tempting to be glued to our computers, phones and television screens when major incidents like this happen.
-But it’s important to remember when a caregiver is getting news, their loved one with ASD is also absorbing it even if might appear they are not.
+It is tempting to be glued to our computers, phones and television screens when major incidents like this happen, but it is important to remember when a caregiver is getting news, their loved one with ASD is also absorbing it even if might appear as if they are not.
 One must set boundaries on how much news, particularly scary or anxiety-inducing news, they are taking in at a single time or day.
-Set limits for yourself and your teen/young adult if necessary, how much time you or they will spend watching/reading about this event.
+Set limits for yourself and your teen/young adult and if necessary, how much time you or they will spend watching/reading about this event.

 Maintain a calm environment:

 Keep conversations private: Witnessing violence through the news can be triggering.
-You deserve your feelings, but your children and young people with ASD don’t need to hear or be a part of graphic or anger-fueled conversations.
-Make an effort to refrain from having those conversations with other adults until your loved one with ASD is out of the room or try writing or texting them instead.
+You deserve to feel your feelings, but your children and young people with ASD don’t need to hear or be a part of graphic, anger-fueled conversations.
+Make an effort to refrain from having those conversations with other adults until your loved one with ASD is out of the room.

-Keep mindfulness practices a regular part of your day: Daily quiet time for reflection, stretching and emotional regulation is important throughout the year, but even more critical when there are stressful stories in the news like the riot on January 6th.
+Keep mindfulness practices a regular part of your day: Daily quiet time for reflection, stretching and emotional regulation is important throughout the year, but even more critical when there are stressful stories in the news like the January 6th riot.
 Learn some new techniques or get a refresher on mindfulness practices by watching our Growing Family Resilience workshop series here.

 Make concrete time to talk:

 Some kiddos may ask questions all day about current events.
-Setting time in the day to discuss important things could help alleviate the need for a children to consistently talk about them and give them a concrete time to express their feelings.
+Setting time in the day to discuss important things can help alleviate the need for a children to continuously talk and will give them a concrete time to express their feelings.

 You can say, “I’m so glad you are telling me how you feel about this.
 We can share more at (specific time) and I will give you my full attention.
-If you need to write down what you want to share with me, you can do this here (provide tools to write things down).
+If you need to write down what you want to share with me, you can do this here (provide tools to write down their thoughts).

-If they come back and ask again – “I look forward to talking to you about this at (repeat specific time).
+If they come back and ask again, one should remind them that there will be a designated time do have this conversation - “I look forward to talking to you about this at (repeat specific time).
 Write down any thoughts you have and we will discuss it at (repeat specific time).”